joblib/loky/docs/API.rst

 --------------------------------------

 The API in :mod:`loky` provides a :func:`set_start_method` function to set the default  :code:`start_method`, which controls the way :class:`Process` are started.
 The available methods are {:code:`'loky'`, :code:`'loky_int_main'`, :code:`'spawn'`}.
 On unix, the start methods {:code:`'fork'`, :code:`'forkserver'`} are also available.
-Note that :mod:`loky` isnot compatible with :func:`multiprocessing.set_start_method` function.
+Note that :mod:`loky` is not compatible with :func:`multiprocessing.set_start_method` function.
 The default start method needs to be set with the provided function to ensure a proper behavior.

 Protection against memory leaks